Ansbach and Illesheim Noise Abatement Commission meet at Katterbach

-U.S. Army Col. Patrick Schuck, commander, 12th Combat Aviation Brigade, speaks to local German representatives of the Noise Abatement Commission during a semi-annual meeting at Katterbach Army Airfield, Sept.
+Dr. Magdalena Neueder, Bavarian State Chancellery, left, speaks with members of the Noise Abatement Commission to exchange ideas and opinions at a semi-annual meeting at Katterbach Army Airfield, Sept.
 27, 2022.
 Noise Abatement Commission meetings are scheduled twice a year in the spring and fall to discuss the 12 CAB Summer Flight Program.
 12 CAB is among other units assigned to V Corps, America's Forward Deployed Corps in Europe.
 They work alongside NATO Allies and regional security partners to provide combat-ready forces, execute joint and multinational training exercises, and retain command and control for all rotational and assigned units in the European Theater.
 (U.S. Army photo by Staff Sgt.
 Thomas Mort)

 |Date Taken: